dongchirua/kickoff-ml-project/README.md

 - edit file `environment.yml`
 - create a new environment that has the version you want
 - switch to that environment

+## Current limitation
+- `torch_geometric` with CPU version in `poetry` has a problem.
+I created a discussion at https://github.com/pyg-team/pytorch_geometric/discussions/7788